The City's code enforcement officer has the authority to condemn and order demolition of substandard structures. The procedure is as follows:

 That's because drivers often don't see low hanging limbs until it's too late.

-So, to keep trees and drivers safe and guarantee access fro emergency vehicles, the City of Krum prunes street trees for a 14-foot traffic clearance.
-So, if you trim your own trees or hire someone to do it for you, make sure those that hang over the street are pruned to provide a 14-foot clearance.
+So, to keep trees and drivers safe and guarantee access for emergency vehicles the property owner is responsible for pruning street trees for a 14-foot traffic clearance.
+So, you will need to trim your own trees or hire someone to do it for you, make sure those that hang over the street are pruned to provide a 14-foot clearance.